 Casino offers come in different shapes and sizes, so you can choose the one that fits your gaming style.
 Here is a guide to the most common casino bonuses you’ll see:

-No Deposit: Typically for players new to a casino.
+No Deposit Bonus: Typically for players new to a casino.
 The no deposit gives you free chips to play with, before you’ve even made a deposit.
-You’ll get to play their real money games without risking a penny, however these offers tend to be very small and won’t get you very far.
+You’ll get to play their real money games without risking a penny, however, these offers tend to be very small and won’t get you very far.